Kansas City Chiefs: Head coaches

 Thirteen head coaches have served the Texans/Chiefs franchise since their first season in 1960.
 Hank Stram, the team's first head coach, led the Chiefs to three AFL championship victories and two appearances in the Super Bowl.
 Stram was the team's longest-tenured head coach, holding the position from 1960 to 1974.
 Marty Schottenheimer was hired in 1989 and led Kansas City to seven playoff appearances in his ten seasons as head coach.
 Schottenheimer had the best winning percentage (.634) of all Chiefs coaches.
 Gunther Cunningham was on the Chiefs' coaching staff in various positions from 1995 to 2008, serving as the team's head coach in between stints as the team's defensive coordinator.
 Dick Vermeil coached the team to a franchise-best 9–0 start in the 2003 season.
 Of the ten Chiefs coaches, Hank Stram, Marv Levy, and Dick Vermeil have been elected into the Pro Football Hall of Fame, Levy is more well known for his time with the Buffalo Bills.
 Herm Edwards served as the team's head coach from 2006 to 2008, compiling a 15–33 record and a franchise worst 6–26 record over a two-year span.
 Todd Haley compiled a 19–26 record with the team from 2009 to 2011, including an AFC West division title in 2010.
 Haley was fired with three games left in the 2011 season.
 Romeo Crennel was named interim coach, and was promoted to full-time coach in January 2012.
 Crennel was fired on Monday, December 31, 2012, after finishing the 2012 season with a 2–14 record.
 On January 5, 2013, the Chiefs hired Andy Reid to be their next head coach.
-In Reid's tenure, the Chiefs have never had a sub-.500 season, making the playoffs in 8 of his 9 seasons as head coach, winning the division six times, and two consecutive Super Bowl appearances.
+In Reid's tenure, the Chiefs have never had a sub-.500 season, making the playoffs in 10 of his 11 seasons as head coach, winning the division six times, and twice having two consecutive Super Bowl appearances, and three wins.
+With a 21–14 victory over the Miami Dolphins, on November 5, 2023, in Frankfurt Germany, Andy Reid tied former Chiefs head coach Hank Stram on the franchise's all-time regular season wins list with 124 victories.